-Name West Shannon Carrigaholt Shellfish Area
+Name West Shannon Rinevella Shellfish Area

-Map number 7A
+Map number 7B

 Year of designation 2009

-Area $4.9 \text{ km}^2$
+Area $0.6 \text{ km}^2$

 River Basin District Shannon IRBD

 County Clare

-Location of sampling point 52 deg 35.298 min North (Lat) 9 deg 42.225 min West (Long)
+Location of sampling point 52 deg 34.902 min North (Lat) 9 deg 44.665 min West (Long)

 Catchment area 43.45 km

-Adjacent PRPs West Shannon Rinevella, West Shannon Poulansharry Bay, West Shannon Ballylongford
+Adjacent PRPs West Shannon Carrigaholt, West Shannon Poulansharry Bay, West Shannon Ballylongford

-Carrigaholt Bay is situated is situated on the northern shores of the Shannon Estuary (at Loop Head) in County Clare in the Shannon International River Basin District (Map 1).
-The designated shellfish area is 4.9 km2 in area and it incorporates the entire Carrigaholt Bay.
-Three other designated shellfish areas are situated in adjacent tidal waters in the Shannon Estuary, West Shannon Rinevella, West Shannon Poulnasharry Bay and West Shannon Ballylongford.
+Rinevella Bay is situated on the northern shores of the Shannon Estuary (at Loop Head) in County Clare in the Shannon International River Basin District (Map 1).
+The designated shellfish area is 0.6 km2 in area and incorporates the entire Rinevella Bay.
+Three other designated shellfish areas are situated in adjacent tidal waters in the Shannon Estuary, West Shannon Carrigaholt, West Shannon Poulnasharry Bay and West Shannon Ballylongford.

 The contributing catchment of the shellfish area is 43.45 km in area (Map 3).
-There are no direct freshwater inputs into this designated area.
+There are four freshwater inputs into this designated area.
 The land is low lying and agriculture is widespread with a large amount of the land area being farmed.
 Livestock grazing on pasture land is the most widespread type of farming.